HeinrichApfelmus/hyper-haskell/README.md

 Installation from the binary distribution follows the structure explained above.

-1. [Download the graphical front-end from the latest release][release] und unpack it.
+1. [Download the graphical front-end from the latest release][release] and unpack it.

     ![App](docs/screenshots/app-osx.png)